omallassi/adrust/README.md

     config           Manage Configuration Items
     decided          update the Status to Decide
-    help             Prints this message or the help of the given subcommand(s) init             Init ADRust based on config
+    help             Prints this message or the help of the given subcommand(s) index            Index all available ADRs
+    init             Init ADRust based on config
     list             Lists all Decision Records
-    new              will create a new Decision Record superseded-by    update the Status to Decide
+    new              will create a new Decision Record search           Search across all ADRs
+    superseded-by    update the Status to Decide
     tags             Manage Tags
 ```